Veridi, Pragma, Praxis

 Sources are ranked, not trusted.
 A four-tier hierarchy classifies every piece of evidence across all three products.
 Multiple low-quality sources cannot substitute for one high-quality source; structural confidence caps enforce this.

 Gaming is expected.
-Each methodology includes explicit detection procedures for documented disinformation and motivated-reasoning techniques: Veridi names 12 vectors (twelfth added in v2.7 for substrate self-reference); Pragma names 14 (corrected from 11 in the v1.2 audit); Praxis adds 6 native vectors plus 8 inherited from Pragma.
+Each methodology includes explicit detection procedures for documented disinformation and motivated-reasoning techniques: Veridi names 13 vectors; Pragma names 14; Praxis adds 6 native vectors plus 8 inherited from Pragma.
 Each treats reasoning under contestation as an evolving adversarial problem, not a lookup task.

 Institutions can degrade (or improve).
 An Institutional Reliability Index tracks when formerly authoritative sources have been compromised by political interference or defunding.
 A source that was Tier 1 last year may be Tier 3 today; the IRI is shared infrastructure across all three products.